MIDDLE STATES ACCREDITATION

 Within each of these three processes, institutions are required to document compliance with several accreditation-related aspects of federal legislation, including specific elements of the Higher Education Opportunity Act (HEOA).
 The Office of the Vice President and General Counsel and other units across campus monitor and document these and other HEOA compliance initiatives on a regular basis.

 There are a number of other policies that are part of MSCHE Requirements for Affiliation.
 One of these policies requires that institutions, under certain circumstances, submit a proposal for substantive change when seeking to offer, for example, a new program delivery location, or degree level.
 These types of changes must be approved in order to fall under the scope of the institution's accreditation.
-Section IV of the MSCHE Substantive Change Policy covers the types of changes considered to be substantive and therefore require Commission approval before the change is effective.
-Academic departments planning the development of a new program, delivery location, or degree level should contact Stephen Sheridan, Director for Accountability, Accreditation & Assessment Services in the Office of Planning and Institutional Research to determine if the nature of this proposed new offering requires prior approval by Middle States.
+Section IV of the MSCHE Substantive Change Guidelines covers the types of changes considered to be substantive and therefore require Commission approval before the change is effective.
+Academic departments planning the development of a new program, delivery location, or degree level should contact Stephen Sheridan, Director for Accountability, Accreditation & Assessment Services in the Office of Strategic Planning and Institutional Effectiveness to determine if the nature of this proposed new offering requires prior approval by Middle States.

 In addition to institutional accreditation through Middle States, a number of academic programs at the University maintain disciplinary accreditation at the program level.
 These are important markers of program quality and rigor.
 For more information about these accreditations, their cycles, standards, and processes, view the Institutional Accreditation Information.